PJ Harvey

 Rating = 8

 See, it's like I've been saying all along - PJ Harvey is talented as hell and it was only a matter of time before she finally put out a record that showed off all of her talents as a singer and songwriter, both female.
-The way she did this is by giving up on that tired old riot grrl crap and making actual MUSIC.
+The way she did this is by giving up the tired riot grrl venom and making actual MUSIC.
 Subdued, gentle, sad music, like a female Nick Cave or a male Tori Amos, with strong smooth production and lots of organs, violins and dance beats going on for the MTV Dance Hall Yeah! crowd.
-I've been pitching a show called Dance Hall Yeah! to MTV for several seasons but generally to no avail because their schedule is already full of The Real World (SU-W) and Road Rules (TH-SA).
-Which reminds me of a joke: How did the aspiring young musician get on MTV?
+(I've been pitching a show called Dance Hall Yeah! to MTV for several seasons but to no avail because their schedule is already full of The Real World [SU-W] and Road Rules [H-SA].)

-This album had a hit single that lots of people love to hate and I even used to hate it until I noticed how neat the fuzzy bass thing is.
-I had never even noticed that back when they used to show the video (or in fact ANY videos) on MTV, because my tinny TV speaker couldn't make room for Polly's loud voice and the quiet little fuzzy bass thing.
+This album had a hit single that lots of people love to hate and even I used to hate it until I noticed how neat the fuzzy bass thing is.
+I had never even noticed it back when they used to show the video (or in fact ANY videos) on MTV, because my tinny TV speaker couldn't make room for both Polly's loud voice and the quiet little fuzzy bass thing.
 Eventually here I'll name the song.

 Nah, fuck it.
-Her voice sounds great throughout, as she abandons the cocky Pat Benatar/Chrissie Hynde shitpunk angerwhore thing in exchange for a lovely, full-bodied womanly singing voice of goodness and beauty.
-The mood is sad and slow even as the music does lots of turnabouts between cool organny jazz pop, dark Stones-style rocker ("Meet Ze Monster"!
-YES!), bass/drum trance-no haus, acoustic folksiness, tremeloey electric soundscapingin' whatnot, blues folky - only ONCE returning to the bad style of her early work, on the awful final track "The Dancer," which, from the sounds of it, may very well be a bonus track stuck on the end by a jealous Melissa Etheridge.
+Her voice sounds great throughout, as she abandons the cocky Pat Benatar/Chrissie Hynde angerlady thing and adopts a lovely, full-bodied womanly singing voice of goodness and beauty.
+The mood is sad and slow even as the music does lots of turnabouts between cool organny jazz pop, dark Stones-style rock ("Meet Ze Monster"!
+YES!), bass/drum trance-no haus, acoustic folksiness, tremeloey electric soundscaping and blues folk, only returning to the bad style of her early work on the awful final track "The Dancer," which, from the sounds of it, may very well be a bonus track stuck on the end by a jealous Melissa Etheridge.
 Which reminds me of a little joke: What do Melissa Etheridge and PJ Harvey have in common?

 Most of the time, they've both got big bushy patches of hair under their noses!
 GET IT????
 DO YOU GET IT??!@?!?!??!?!?!?